 The brass steering ring allows you to pull the telescope to a given point in the sky then fine adjustments can be made using the electronic drive

-Here's a person for scale, an 8" refractor is actually quite a large beast.
+Here's my wife Asia for scale, an 8" refractor is actually quite a large beast.
 It looked nowhere near that big on my drawings, if it had I might have been scared off beginning the project.

 Of course the whole point of any telescope is to look through it and here's an impression of the views it gives of the Moon, Jupiter, Saturn, Venus the Eta Carinae star and Antares.